-- (a) consider whether to reappoint the Official Member on a fixedterm employment agreement for a further period, taking into account the performance of the Official Member to date, other possible candidates for the position, and any other factors the Governor thinks relevant; and - (b) either- - (i) reappoint the Official Member on a fixed-term employment agreement for a further period, in which case the Governor shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed Official Member in accordance with the requirements of this Part; or - (ii) declare the position vacant and appoint a new Official member under section 9(1) and (2) of the Law. - 6.
-(1) Before reappointing an Official Member who has attained the retirement age for civil servants under section 9(4) of the Law, the following procedures shall apply-
+- 5. Before reappointing an Official Member who has reached the end of a fixed-term employment agreement under section 9(3) of the Law, the Governor shall - (a) consider whether to reappoint the Official Member on a fixed-term employment agreement for a further period, taking into account the performance of the Official Member to date, other possible candidates for the position, and any other factors the Governor thinks relevant; and - (b) either - (i) reappoint the Official Member on a fixed-term employment agreement for a further period, in which case the Governor shall agree a new fixed-term employment agreement, a specific remuneration level and other terms and conditions of employment with the reappointed Official Member in accordance with the requirements of this Part; or - (ii) declare the position vacant and appoint a new Official member under section 9(1) and (2) of the Law.

-Reappointment of Official Members who have reached retirement age
+Reappointment of Official Members who have reached normal retirement age

-- (a) the Official Member shall obtain a certificate of medical fitness issued by a registered medical doctor. - (b) the Governor shall consider the medical report and the reasons why the Official Member should be reappointed, including evidence that his previous performance is adequate and that he is capable; and - (c) the Governor shall decide either to- - (i) reappoint the Official Member, in which case the appointing officer shall agree a new fixed-term

-- employment agreement for a period of no more than two years, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or - (ii) declare the position vacant and appoint a new Official Member under section 9(4) of the Law. - (2) An Official Member who has attained the retirement age for civil servants and who has been appointed on a fixed-term employment agreement under paragraph (1)(c)(i), may be reappointed for a further fixed-term period provided that the provisions of paragraph (1) are complied with.
+- 6. (1) Before reappointing an Official Member who has attained the normal retirement age for civil servants under section 9(4) of the Law, the following procedures shall apply - (a) the Official Member shall obtain a certificate of medical fitness issued by a registered medical doctor. - (b) the Governor shall consider the medical report and the reasons why the Official Member should be reappointed, including evidence that his previous performance is adequate and that he is capable; and - (c) the Governor shall decide either to - (i) reappoint the Official Member, in which case the appointing officer shall agree a new fixed-term employment agreement for a period of no more than two years, a specific remuneration level and other terms and conditions of employment with the reappointed chief officer in accordance with the requirements of this Part; or - (ii) declare the position vacant and appoint a new Official Member under section 9(4) of the Law. - (2) An Official Member who has attained the normal retirement age for civil servants and who has been appointed on a fixed-term employment agreement under paragraph (1)(c)(i), may be reappointed for a further fixed-term period provided that the provisions of paragraph (1) are complied with.